dirac-institute/sorcha/docs/outputs.rst

 ``Sorcha`` outputs:
   * :ref:`Detections File <detections>` (list of all the detections of the input popuation made by the simulated survey
-  * (Optioanal) :ref:`Statistics (Tally) File <stats>`  that provides a summary overview for the objects from the input population that were ''found'' in the simulated survey
+  * (Optioaal) :ref:`Statistics (Tally) File <statsf>`  that provides a summary overview for the objects from the input population that were ''found'' in the simulated survey
   * (Optional) :ref:`Ephemeris Output <ephem_output>` that provides the output from the :ref:`Ephemeris Generation<ephemeris_gen>`

 .. image:: images/survey_simulator_flow_chart.png